 Can’t see the embedded video?
 Click this link: https://vimeo.com/232107614

-Our new line of inflatable SUPs called the Fitness Row 12, the Adventure Row 13’4″ and the Adventure Row 16 are now available.
-When deflated they will roll up and fit into a backpack.
-This makes them ideal for storage or transport.
-Inflatables are about the same weight as most hard body boards and able to handle bumping up on beaches or hitting hard objects like rocks or being dinged by paddle blades without substantial damage.
+Our in-house line of inflatable SUPs called the Fitness Row 12, the Adventure Row 13’4″ and the Adventure Row 16 are also available.
+Like all inflatable SUPs when deflated they roll up and fit into a backpack.
+This makes them also ideal for storage or transport.

 Inflatable SUPs are about the same weight as a hard body paddle board but can handle bumping up on beaches or hitting hard objects like rocks or being dinged by paddle blades without sustaining damage.